Economy of the Western Cape: 1869 to 1900

-1900s (decade) to present
+1900s to 2020s

 By the 1940s, differences in economic development between the Western Cape and the Witwatersrand (and Gauteng in general) had become more striking.
 The growing importance of local production inputs (thereby decreasing the importance of ports), the increasing relative cost of Western Cape labour and a growing reliance on semi-skilled instead of skilled labour in manufacturing had a negative impact on the province's economy.
 However this period of economic decline and underdevelopment did produce a highly competitive labour market.